To begin to comprehend how the legal system is wired together, a effective term to begin by defining is:

 An Amalgamation of Legal Systems:

 The structure of the U.S. legal system is, historically, an amalgamation of various legal systems such as Roman (civil law), Anglo-Saxon (Germanic) common law, international law, Haudenosauneean (Iroquoian) Law, and others, which became enhanced and unified via the adoption of the Bill of Rights which was embedded into the design construct of the Constitutional Republic in order to eventually secure the “inalienable rights” of all people.
 At a time when separately developed legal systems were each competing for a foothold in the new government, Thomas Jefferson, for instance, wrote at length about the precepts within the Anglo-Saxon (Germanic) common law so that people in the future would have access to legal tools they would otherwise not have access to.
+For instance, in a letter to political reformer John Cartwright, 5 June 1824 he stated:

-The Right to Vote:
+and The Right to Vote:

 Although the term “democracy” is not written within The Constitution of The United States, the “right to vote” appears five times.
 In fact, four separate Amendments – the 15th, 19th, 24th, and 26th – use the same powerful language to protect it: “The right of citizens of the United States to vote shall not be denied or abridged….”